-CN1501 monitors rate of change of temperature per programmed time base and can be displayed by pushing the 'RATE' key (time base is programmed during SETUP procedure).
+CN1511 monitors rate of change of temperature per programmed time base and can be displayed by pushing the 'DATA' key (time base is programmed during SETUP procedure).
 The unit is capable of displaying instantaneous (calculated over the last time base period) as well as average rate of temperature change.
-First push on the 'RATE' key displays instantaneous rate (preceeded by the message 'In rAtE').
-The second push will display Average rate (preceeded by the message 'AG RATE').
+Push DATA key sequentially till the display reads 'In rAtE'.
+On releasing the DATA key at this point will display instantaneous rate.
+One more push on DATA key will bring up the unit in Average rate display mode.
+The unit will display Average rate value preceeded by the message 'AG RATE'.
 Averaging of the rate can be reset by resetting 'Elapsed Time' (push 'TIME' and 'RESET' keys simultaneously to reset TIME).